Table of Contents

 Route Directory

 The route is one of the important folders of Laravel.
-Here developer will define URL for web requests and route for it.
+Here developer will define the URL for web requests and route for them.
 Laravel installation creates some default route files like web.php, api.php, channels.php and console.php in the route directory.
 But Laravel also allows a developer to create custom route files as per project requirements.

 Now let’s look at the first file web.php in the route folder.
-All the requests for a web application, handled by web.php route file and it auto-loaded by app/Providers/RouteServiceProvider.php.
+All the requests for a web application, are handled by the web.php route file and it auto-loaded by app/Providers/RouteServiceProvider.php.
 This route file is a member of a web middleware group, so it is responsible for providing features like a session state, protection from cross-site request forgery attacks, cookies etc.

 The channel.php helps you to define and register broadcasting channels which our application is going to use.